jobayerm10/Counter/README.md

 ## 🚀 Live Demo

-Check the vercel link in the top right
+Check the vercel link on the top right corner

 ## 🛠️ Features